1,000+ Opportunities

 This listing may be outdated.
 Verify details at the official source before applying.

 Find similar grantsStatewide Greatest Needs Grant Program is sponsored by North Dakota Community Foundation.
-The Statewide Greatest Needs Grant Program invites North Dakota nonprofit organizations and government agencies to apply for funding for projects or programs that serve North Dakota residents.
+This program provides grants to eligible nonprofit organizations and government agencies from anywhere in North Dakota for projects or programs that address the greatest needs in the state.

 Get alerted about grants like this